 Step 5: Choose a VPN and a Commercial Email Provider

 A. A good VPN is one that is not based in the United States, sorry to say, and has a minimum of logging, uses strong encryption, has its own DNS servers and a NAT firewall, and has good customer service.
-Expressvpn is a very good choice, but it no longer is because they put the Google collection suite on your phone.
+Expressvpn used to be a very good choice, but it no longer is because they put the Google collection suite on your phone.
 VyprVPN is a good choice.
 Make sure to connect to a server that is not in the U.S., Canada, Australia, New Zealand, or Great Britain.
 It is often useful to connect to a server in a time zone that has low traffic (between midnight and six in the morning, their time).
 The best choice by far is ProtonVPN.

 B. A good commercial email provider is one that is not based in the United States, sorry to say, nor in Canada, Australia, New Zealand, or Great Britain., and it is uses strong encryption end-to-end.
 Protonmail is an excellent choice.
 Protonmail is end-to-end encrypted, security conscious, and based out of the inside of a mountain in Switzerland.
 Tutanota is a good choice.
 It does not track you either, and it is based out of Germany.